 In addition, having women in leadership positions in your organisation will help to motivate and inspire other female employees to stay with your business, and to develop with you.

-A great place to start is to consider starting up forums or focus groups for your employees so that they can connect with other like-minded people in a safe space, and feel confident voicing their needs and potential solutions to leaders and HR.
+A great place to start is forums or focus groups for your employees so that they can connect with other like-minded people in a safe space, and feel confident voicing their needs and potential solutions to leaders and HR.

 Salt is committed to diversity and inclusion.
 Our expert consultants can help you build a team that delivers results now and in the future.
 We can help you find the right talent for your needs.